Subgroup Fairness in Two-Sided Markets: Modelling fairness in two-sided markets

-Let $d^{(i,j)}_t$ denotes the suitability between job $i$ and worker $j$ in period $t$.
-Specifically, $d^{(i,j)}_t$ can be regarded as the distance between worker $j$ and the pick-up location of job $i$ in period $t$, or as the (estimated) customer's waiting time for pick-up.
-Note that $d^{(i,j)}_t$ is normally unavailable if the worker is off-line.
-From the customers' point of view, their service experience (``Customer-Utility'') is highly related to suitability $d^{(i,j)}_t$, especially, customers' waiting time.
-Here, if job $i$ is accepted by worker $j$ in period $t$, we set
+Let $d^{(i,j)}_t$ denote the suitability between job $i$ and worker $j$ in period $t$.
+Specifically, $d^{(i,j)}_t$ can be considered as the distance between the worker $j$ and the pick-up location of the job $i$ in period $t$, or as the (estimated) customer waiting time for pick-up.
+Note that $d^{(i,j)}_t$ is normally unavailable if the worker is offline.
+From the customers' point of view, their service experience (``Customer-Utility'') is highly related to suitability $d^{(i,j)}_t$, especially, the waiting time of customers.
+Here, if the job $i$ is accepted by the worker $j$ in period $t$, we set

 for $i\in\mathcal{C}_t$.
-On the other hand, workers need to cover the cost of driving to pick-up location and a long wait for pick-up would negatively affect their customer reviews.
-For simplicity, we assume Worker-Utility $j$ is only related to $\pay^i_t$ and $d^{(i,j)}_t$ if she receives job $i$ in period $t$.
-But the utility would be $0$ if she does not receive any jobs or she is offline.
+On the other hand, workers need to cover the cost of driving to pick-up location, and a long wait for pick-up would negatively affect their customer reviews.
+For simplicity, we assume Worker-Utility $j$ is only related to $\pay^i_t$ and $d^{(i,j)}_t$ if she receives the job $i$ in period $t$.
+But the utility would be $0$ if she does not receive any jobs or is offline.
 We have